All genders, abilities, ages and fitness levels are welcome at Tempest.

 I have a physical disability / injury – can I take part?

-We encourage everyone to work with what they can do, rather than focus on what they can’t, but if you have an injury that is not healed (such as a pulled muscle) it is best to let your body rest while it repairs itself.
+We encourage everyone to work with what they can do, rather than focus on what they can’t, but if you have an injury that is not healed (such as a muscle strain) it is best to let your body rest while it repairs itself.
 Let your instructor know, in private if you prefer, of any condition you have so we can make reasonable adjustments and manage any risk.
-We have disabled access and toilet facilities.

 What should I wear for class?